primarypigments/new_restaurant/README.md

 ## UX

-I used Simple Term Menu to Give the menu color and style.
+I used Simple Term Menu to give the menu color and style.
 For the Cursor I used purple.
 For the highting of the menu section I used yellow.
 I made sure the user has an uncomplicated time using this app. by creating a list for the inputs.

 ## User Stories